Paying too much money upfront

 That money is generally used to pay a portion of the car lease in advance.
 "But prepaying is a problem if the car is wrecked or stolen in the first few months," says Reed.

-For that reason, Reed suggests that consumers not pay more than about $2,000 in advance.
+Reed suggests that consumers not pay more than about $2,000 in advance.
 "In many cases, it makes sense to put nothing down," he says.